 Bed Linen and Towels:Bed linen and towels are provided.

 More at this Property:Iron and ironing board, hair dryer.
-Wifi provided but a very slow connection owing to the location (fine for checking emails but won't cope with streaming, 0.5mbps).
+Fast internet via Starlink satellite internet.
 EE receives a phone signal in the area and a landline is available for emergency use.

 Arrival and Departure:Arrival from 5.30pm.
 Departure by 9.30am.